Atlanta Car Accident Lawyers

 - An Attorney Can Negotiate on Your Behalf – One of the best skills an attorney can bring to your aid is the ability to advocate on your behalf.
 A good attorney can doggedly represent your interests when dealing with other parties.
 Whether it’s a claims adjuster, a bill collector, or an opposing lawyer, your attorney can fight for your case without being susceptible to the intimidation and scare tactics used against those who don’t have legal representation.
 No matter the situation, your attorney will always have your best interests at heart.

-If you or a loved one has been injured in an automobile accident by the negligent driving of another and is considering hiring a skilled Atlanta car accident attorney, it is essential that you do not delay.
+If you or a loved one has been injured in an automobile accident by the negligent driving of another and is considering hiring a skilled auto accident lawyer in Atlanta, it is essential that you do not delay.

-If you have questions about who may be at fault for your injuries, how to deal with claims adjusters, or whether you may recover for your damages, the personal injury attorneys at Goldstein and Hayes, P.C., can answer your questions and assess your case.
+If you have questions about who may be at fault for your injuries, how to deal with claims adjusters, or whether you may recover for your damages, the car injury lawyers at Goldstein and Hayes, P.C., can answer your questions and assess your case.
 We have years of experience helping personal injury victims navigate the Georgia legal system to hold those responsible for their injuries accountable.

 Unlike other law firms that juggle large caseloads, our firm maintains a limited caseload.
 Why?
 Doing so allows us to give each case in our care the full and quality attention it merits and deserves.
 Our clients don't feel like just one more file number in a filing cabinet.
 We attribute our approach to the fact that we have recovered more than $400 Million on behalf of our clients.